15 Weird and Crazy Laws Around the World

 Since 1992, it’s been illegal to import or sell general chewing gum in Singapore.
 While the rule was partially repealed to allow gum specific for dental health, as well as nicotine gum sold through doctors or pharmacists, there are still heavy restrictions, and recreational gum can’t be sold.

+In St. Kitts and Nevis, using profanity in public is taken very seriously.
 Rapper 50 Cent found out the hard way this small Caribbean nation takes public swearing seriously.
 He was arrested after swearing on stage during a performance.

 This region has strong religious values which has influenced the application of this law.
 Local authorities hope it encourages a more respectful and family-friendly environment.
+For visitors, it’s a reminder that what might seem like harmless fun elsewhere can lead to legal trouble here.

 As many pet parents can tell you, rats can make for intelligent and loving pets.
 Sure, they’re not for everybody.

 But in Billings, Montana it’s actually illegal to buy, sell or raise rats at all – unless you’re buying them to feed your reptiles or birds of prey.
-This unusual law was introduced to curb the potential spread of disease and prevent the pests from overwhelming local ecosystems.
-Are we sure a snake didn’t write this law?

 Not all unusual pet laws are about demonizing certain animals like rats.
 Sometimes it’s about the animal’s own welfare.
 Guinea pigs are social animals and need to keep in contact with each other.
 So, the country has banned keeping only one guinea pig alone.